guhanjewelleryworks/studio/README.md

 Cron jobs use the server's system clock.
 Your EC2 instance might be set to a different timezone (like UTC) than your local time.

 *   SSH into your EC2 instance.
 *   Run the command `date`.
-It will show you the current time and timezone (e.g., `UTC`, `IST`).
+It will show you the current time and timezone (e.g., `UTC`).
-*   Adjust the hours in your `crontab -e` file accordingly.
-For example, if your server is in UTC and you want to run the job at 10 AM IST (which is UTC+5:30), you would set the hour to `4` (for 4:30 AM UTC, which is close enough).
+*   The instructions above have been pre-adjusted for a server in **UTC** time to run at approximately 10:30 AM, 3:30 PM, and 8:30 PM **IST**. (e.g., 5:00 UTC is 10:30 IST).
+You should not need to make further adjustments if your server is in UTC and your goal is to run on an IST schedule.

 ## Building for Production